Learn More

 - Systemic lupus erythematosus (SLE) is the most common type.
 It can be mild or severe and can affect many parts of the body.

-- Drug-induced lupus is caused by certain medicines.
-It usually goes away when you stop taking the medicine.
+- Drug-induced lupus is caused by a reaction to some medicines.
+The symptoms may start 3 to 6 months after starting the medicine.
+The symptoms usually go away when you stop taking the medicine.

 - Neonatal lupus, which is rare, affects newborns.
-It is probably caused by certain antibodies from the mother.
+It is caused by certain antibodies that are passed from the pregnant parent to the baby.

 What causes lupus?